Best Beginner Guitar – The Ultimate Acoustic & Electric Guitar Buyers GuideGuitarSpotting

 I could show you the sweetest acoustic guitar in the world, but if you’re auditioning for Metallica next week, it isn’t going to do you much good.
 And the coolest electric guitar with great distortion and lots of gadgets isn’t a good choice if you’re mainly looking for a guitar to bring with you to sing songs beside the campfire.

 Bottom Line: You don’t want to buy a cheap, mediocre guitar, because if you’re still playing a year from now, you’ll probably need or want to replace it.
 Plus, if it doesn’t sound good or is hard to play, you may find it difficult to keep practicing.

 Conversely, if you’re just starting out and aren’t sure how committed you’re going to be over the long-term, you don’t want to spend a fortune on a guitar when you’re still not sure what type of sound or features you’ll need.

-Start with a rough idea about how much you’re able to spend, and let’s dive right in and take a look at some of the best guitars for beginners on the market today.
+Just start with a rough idea about how much you’re able to spend, and let’s dive right in and take a look at some of the best guitars for beginners on the market today.

 To try and focus in on the best option for your specific needs, let’s consider 4 Questions to ask yourself.

 - What Size or Shape?